News & Announcements

 Today, we celebrate freedom and remember the pivotal ways African Americans have shaped our country through resilience, intelligence, and initiative.

 We are remembering our founders, especially – Drs.
 Mamie and Kenneth Clark.
-This year marks the 70th anniversary of Brown v.
+2024 marks the 70th anniversary of Brown v.
 Board of Education, which legally ended segregation in public schools.
 Our founders’ groundbreaking Black/White Doll Test was the first-ever social science research to be submitted as hard evidence in the Supreme Court’s history, and was critical to the ruling in this landmark case.
 The Clarks thought differently.
 They opened doors.
 They helped change America.

 As an organization, we strive to live up to their example.
 We are driven by our shared humanity and focus on the strength of families and the importance of children’s self-esteem.
 Thank you for being a meaningful part of our journey.